 Thankfully, there are plenty of email marketing geeks out there (ourselves included) that do think all of that's kind of fun.
-But these less glamorous aspects of email marketing -- though critical to your campaign's success -- don't paint the entire picture of what amazing email marketing really is.
+These less glamorous aspects of email marketing — though critical to your campaign's success — don't paint the entire picture of what amazing email marketing really is.

 Email Newsletter Design Examples

-To make this more easily scannable, the folks at Starbucks paired these short descriptions with high quality images.
-(You can practically hear the coffee being poured over ice in the first image.)
+To make this more easily scannable, Domino paired these short descriptions with high-quality images.
 Like the Collaborative Fund example, they also used clear, horizontal divides to separate each topic.

 This email from GrubHub is a great example of product promotion ... because it doesn't sound or feel like product promotion at all.
 Instead of saying, "Hey, you like food.
-You should order it using our service!", the email tells a story with the help of a really cool piece of interactive content: an "Eat Map."
-(See what they did there?)
+You should order it using our service!", the email tells a story with the help of a really cool piece of interactive content: a quiz to see what you should serve at your party (see what they did there?).

-We especially love the colorful GIF they used to promote the piece of content, as it really commands the recipient's attention.
-(Want to learn how to create a GIF using Photoshop?
-Read this.)
+We especially love the saturated GIF they used to promote the piece of content, as it really commands the recipient's attention.

 Nurturing Email Design Examples

 We love this simple welcome email from Handy.
-The color scheme is consistent, relying on grey for the base, and bright blue to draw attention to the logo and calls-to-action.
+The color scheme is consistent, relying on gray for the base, and bright blue to draw attention to the logo and calls-to-action.